 OUR FIRST EXPANSION AND ADDITION TO OUR STAFF

 Since starting THE Senior Golf Academy of America I have been pleased but sometimes overwhelmed by the response of senior players and couples who miss what has sometimes been referred to as “Old School” instruction.
 We are swamped with videos and articles showing how great a certain top player swings and many instructors believe they can teach the average player to copy those moves and positions and therefore become a better player.
 Well, it just doesn’t work that way.
+A few weeks ago, I happened to be reading through the PGA Magazine while waiting for a student.
+He arrived at about the time I had reached a photo of a student trying to copy the body positions some instructor had taught him, while another was wearing some contraption like a parachute harness while the teacher was helping him swing.
+Before I could put the article away my student noticed the pictures and exclaimed, “OH my God; that’s just what I’m trying to get away from.”
+I have since showed the article to some of my other students with similar reactions.

 In addition to the many calls from students, I have received calls from Teaching Professionals around the country who are interested in our concept.
 I have found that many of these teachers have no idea how to work with adults, especially those over 50, 60, and 70 or above.
 I have finally found what I was looking and hoping for; an experienced senior PGA Teaching Professional at a good golf facility in a great golfing city.
 Please read on and welcome John Stanley, teaching at the Robert Trent Jones designed Dove Creek in Scottsdale.
 Appointments will still be made from my home base in Palm Springs and we will contact Jon about his availability in Scottsdale.